10 – Sharp Dressed Man

-Our Top 10 ZZ Top songs list looks back at all the great songs the band has delivered through their 50 plus years career.
-In classic rock history there is a definite line between the thousands of bands that sound like each other and the ones that created their own distinct sound that no one ever comes close to imitating.
+Our Top 10 ZZ Top songs list looks back at all the great songs the band has delivered through their 50-plus years career.
+In classic rock history, there is a definite line between the thousands of bands that sound like each other and the ones that created their own distinct sound that no one ever comes close to imitating.
 ZZ Top is simply one of those bands that created a sound of their own.
 The band’s first record was released in 1971 entitled appropriately ZZ Top’s First Album.
 Since their initial release, the band has released fourteen more albums with their last record issued in 2012 labeled La Futura.
-The band’s peak in popularity occurred in the early to mid 1980’s due to series of very popular MTV videos released from their Eliminator album.
+The band’s peak in popularity occurred in the early to mid 1980s due to a series of very popular MTV videos released from their Eliminator album.
 However, the band has always delivered quality rock and roll music inspired by the blues of Texas wrapped in a radio friendly pop rock sensibility.

 Editor’s Note: On July 28th 2021, the music world lost the great Dusty Hill at 72 years old.
 We posted a story on his passing.
 We dedicate this revised ZZ Top songs articles to the great Dusty Hill and thank him for all the wonderful music he gave us over the past 50 years.